UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

 Values within <typeOfResource> are used for initial faceting in search for both UTK's local digital collections website and for DPLA's interface.
-As DPLA doesn't display mods:physicalDescription/mods:form values, it is important to share this less granular indication of the resource type.
+As DPLA doesn't display physicalDescription/form values, it is important to share this less granular indication of the resource type.

 Xpath
 ^^^^^

-:code:`mods:typeOfResource`
+:code:`typeOfResource`

 Decision
 ^^^^^^^^